wigging/gray-scott/README.md

 # Gray-Scott model

-This repository contains examples of the Gray-Scott model in various programming languages.
+This repository contains examples of implementing the Gray-Scott model in various programming languages.

 ## Governing equations